This post contains affiliate links, for more information please read our disclaimer on affiliate links.

-Camping at a festival is not the same as a weekend camping trip into nature.
+Camping at a festival is not the same as a weekend camping trip in nature.
 Festivals are crowded, noisy, chaotic, and generally you will be pushing your body much farther than you normally do.
-A good night’s (or day’s) sleep can is a festival essential!
+A good night’s (or day’s) sleep is a festival essential!

 Festival Camping Chairs

 Choosing the best festival camping chairs is a lot like choosing the right tent, you want something comfortable and durable.
 There are LOTS of good options out there, but Tom and I have one ultimate favorite festival camping chair (and we only have one so we fight over who gets to use it LOL)!

 It’s called a zero gravity chair, and it is magical at festivals because you can recline in it far enough to take a nap if you want to.
 This is the best festival chair, it puts all other festival camping chairs to shame, and we clearly need to buy a second one…

 When you stumble back to your tent in the wee hours of the night you are going to want a light!
 We always have a lantern in our festival camping kit.
 We absolutely love our inflatable solar Luci Light , which you can now get in a multi-color option that is perfect for a festival!